oda-hub/doc-handbook/README.md

 Projects can be used to group and preview issues more nicely.
 E.g. [this project](https://github.com/orgs/oda-hub/projects/8) groups issues/PRs for v21.05 release.

-To avoid duplication, labels can be seen as primary indication of the issue/PR assignement to the release, and project is a complementary presentation feature.
+To avoid duplication, labels can be seen as primary indication of the issue/PR assignment to the release, and project is a complementary presentation feature.

 ## Documentation